 Power does not mean a bad thing.
 Using power to right the wrong is in fact a beneficial process for the organization.
 In fact, having power can lead to the right things in life.
 A leader has the power to lead.
 A manager has the power to analyse and implement things.
 An executive has the power to do things for his company.
 Thus, there are many sources of power and power is needed by everyone to get the work done!

 In the year 1959, two American sociologists Bertram Raven and John French conceptualised this idea and categorized the power into 5 sources.
 These are the same 5 sources of power which are deeply imbibed in an organization.

-The five sources of power are
+Five sources of power in an organization are